barry-ha/Griduino/docs/PROGRAMMING.md

 It will compile; wait for this to finish.

 1. **Sketch > Show Sketch Folder**<br/>
 You will find a binary file in the sketch folder with **.bin** extension,  e.g. “Griduino.ino.feather_m4.bin”.
-This is the compiled file but it cannot be directly distributed or installed onto an Arduino board.
+This is the compiled binary file but it cannot be directly distributed or installed onto an Arduino board.

-1. **Convert Compiled Binary to UF2**<br/>Run the python converter:
+1. **Convert Compiled Binary to UF2**<br/>
+Run the Python conversion script (author https://github.com/microsoft/uf2):
    - Open command line window
    - Change directory to the .bin file, e.g.:<br/>**cd C:\Users\barry\Documents\Arduino\Griduino**
    - Run the Python converter script, e.g.:<br/>**py uf2conv.py -c -b 0x4000 -o griduino.uf2 Griduino.ino.feather_m4.bin**